absalomedia/grav-theme-future/README.md

 ![Future](screenshot.jpg)

-Future Imperfect by [HTML5UP](http://www.html5up.net), features a clean, minimalistic design, styling for all basic page elements, a repositionable sidebar (left or right), and HTML5/CSS3 code designed for quick and easy customization.
+Future Imperfect by [HTML5UP](http://www.html5up.net), features a clean, minimalistic design, styling for all basic page elements and HTML5/CSS3 code designed for quick and easy customization.

 # Features